The Algorithms logo

 """

-Implementation of sequential minimal optimization (SMO) for support vector machines
+Sequential minimal optimization (SMO) for support vector machines (SVM)

 Sequential minimal optimization (SMO) is an algorithm for solving the quadratic